Back to stories list

 On his way to his parents, Vusi met two boys picking fruit.
 One boy grabbed the egg from Vusi and shot it at a tree.
 The egg broke.

-Munshila pakuya ku bafyashi bakwe, Vusi akumenye abalumendo babili baletola fuluti.
+Mu nshila pakuya ku bafyashi bakwe, Vusi aakumenye abalumendo babili baleetoola ifitwalo.
 Umulumendo umo asompwele ilini kuli Vusi alitoba ku cimuti.
 Ilini lyalitobeke.

 “What have you done?” cried Vusi.
 “That egg was for a cake.
 The cake was for my sister’s wedding.
 What will my sister say if there is no wedding cake?”